Sunday, January 21, 2024

 This is why grease is so useful for gates.
 It stays where thin oil runs away.
 It resists being squeezed out under the weight of the gate.
 It also helps seal moisture out of the hinge.

-Best all-rounder: for most outdoor steel gate hinges, use a penetrating oil to clean and free the hinge, then apply white lithium grease or marine grease for lasting lubrication.
+Best all-rounder: for most outdoor steel gate hinges, use a penetrating oil to clean and free the hinge, then apply white lithium grease or marine grease for lasting lubrication and weather protection.

 The science: dry lubricants use slick solid particles such as graphite, PTFE, or molybdenum disulfide.
 A carrier solvent helps deliver the lubricant, then evaporates, leaving a dry film behind.